Writing job ads for front-end developers made easy

 About the business

 Writing the job ad is not just about the job description.
-It’s also a chance to present your company in the best light possible (i.e., highlight the type of organization, structure, and perks) to upcoming candidates who might be interested in applying.
+It’s also a chance to present your company in the best light possible (i.e., highlight the type of company and business, structure, and perks) to upcoming candidates who might be interested in applying.

 The best approach to writing about your organization is to consider how you’d potentially explain the business to your relative or a close friend.